jessicamaev/travel-guide/README.md

 # ✈️ Next Steps

 * Add third party API
-* Add Search Function on home page
+* Add Search Function on home/about page
+* Button from home/about page